deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

 Common Python Syntax Errors
 ===========================

 Python syntax is slightly different than other languages, which causes some confusion.
-Using a dedicated code editor is the easiest way to find and prevent syntax errors.
+A dedicated code editor is the easiest way to find and prevent syntax errors.
 We recommend using VS Code on your local machine or Google Colab, which runs everything online.
 These programs check for syntax errors as you write code.
 The following are some typical syntax errors encountered and how to solve them.

 IndentationError